omgardner/omgardner.github.io/_posts/2018-10-31-d3-visualisation.md

 - Edge Color: Green = Positive, Red = Negative
 - Edge Thickness: Absolute strength of correlation, thickest = +-10, thinnest = 0

+## Why this was made
+This was a group project completed over a week as part of the Macquarie University's **2017 Computing Undergraduate Winter Workshop**
+The goal was to provide a method of visually comparing the results of a individual survey to that of every other person.

+More information can be found at the bitbucket repo [here](https://bitbucket.org/altmattr/personalised-correlation/src/master/).

 ## My Tasks